OpenGL Sphere

 example of drawing icosphere

-Download: icosphere.zip, icosphereShader.zip (GLFW), icosahedron.zip (Updated: 2023-04-28)
+Download: icosphere.zip, icosphereShader.zip (GLFW), icosahedron.zip (Updated: 2024-09-02)

 Drawing an icosphere in OpenGL is identical to Sphere C++ class object.
 Please refer to Sphere example section above.
 To construct an icosphere object, it requires 3 parameters; radius, subdivision and surface smoothness.
 You can change the radius and subdivision level after it has been constructed.
-If the subdivision is 0, then it is the same as an icosahedron.
+If the subdivision level is 1, then it is the same as an icosahedron.

 // create icosphere with radius=1, subdivision=5 and smooth shading=true